CortexIntelligentAutomation/docs/content/en/docs/2025.5/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/bottom-panel/variables-grid.md

 Right-click anywhere on a variable and select `Delete` from the context menu to delete the variable.
 Alternatively, select the variable to be deleted and use the `delete` key to delete the variable.
 To delete multiple variables select all the variables to be deleted before right-clicking  or using the `delete` key.

 See the [Create, Rename and Delete a Variable][Create, Rename and Delete a Variable tutorial] tutorial for a step-by-step guide.

-### Assigning a Default Value to a Variable

-Double-click the `Set Default Value?` field of the required variable to reveal a checkbox; click on the checkbox to enable the default value.
-Then, double-click on the `Default Value` field to open an [Expression Editor][] in which to specify the default value.

-See the [Assign a Default Value to a Variable][Assign a Default Value to a Variable tutorial] tutorial for a step-by-step guide.

-### Defining an Input or Output Variable

-The scope of an input or output variable must be set to the top-Level workspace, i.e. flow level, for it to accept an input value or return an output value.
-Double-click on the `Is Input Variable?` or `Is Output Variable?` fields, as appropriate, to reveal a checkbox.
-Click on the checkbox to tick it to make the selected variable an input or output variable.

-A single variable can be both an input variable and an output variable.

-See the [Define an Input or Output Variable][Define an Input or Output Variable tutorial] tutorial for a step-by-step guide.

-### Modifying the Scope of a Variable

-Double-click on the `Scope` field of the variable to open a dropdown menu.
-Select the scope from the dropdown.

-To change the scope for multiple variables, they can be changed individually, or alternatively, select all variables to be changed, [cut][] them, open the workspace that they should be moved to and then [paste][] them.

-See the [Modify the Scope of a Variable][Modify the Scope of a Variable tutorial] tutorial for a step-by-step guide.

 ### Sort Variables